-Workplace Health is open in Augusta and Gardiner Monday through Friday, from 7:30 a.m. to 5 p.m.
-Workplace Health is open in Gardiner on Wednesdays from 9 a.m. to 6 p.m.
+Workplace Health is open in Augusta and Waterville Monday through Friday, from 7:30 a.m. to 5 p.m.
+Workplace Health is open in Gardiner on Mondays and Thursdays from 8:30 a.m. to 5 p.m.
 MaineGeneral's Emergency Departments will see work-related injuries after hours and on weekends.

 Workplace Health will follow up with your employee on the next business day to assess and update work restrictions and medications.